CP-Achieve - Centre of Research Excellence in Cerebral Palsy

 What does CP-Achieve do?

-CP-Achieve does research aiming to support people with cerebral palsy aged 10 to 30 years to achieve good health, access to excellent health services, and participate in relationships, work, leisure, physical activity and the community.
+CP-Achieve does research aiming to support people with cerebral palsy (CP) aged 10 to 30 years to achieve good health, access to excellent health services, and participate in relationships, work, leisure, physical activity and the community.

 We are doing projects to understand:

-1. The physical and mental health problems of young people with cerebral palsy2.
-What outcomes are important to young people
+- The physical and mental health problems of young people with cerebral palsy.

 We can use this information to: